 Use Reportable Assets to Pay Off Debt and Other Obligations

-Financial aid application forms do not consider debt as offsetting assets, except to the extent that the debt is secured by an asset, such as margin debt in a brokerage account.
+Financial aid application forms do not consider debt as offsetting assets, except to the extent that an asset, such as margin debt, in a brokerage account secure the debt.
 So, using a reportable asset to pay down non-reportable debt, such as credit card debt and auto loans, will make the reportable asset disappear from the perspective of the financial aid formula.

 Shift Reportable Student Assets into the Parent’s Name

-Money in an UGMA or UTMA account is reported as a student asset on the FAFSA.
+Money in a UGMA or UTMA account is reported as a student asset on the FAFSA.
 If the student is a dependent student, moving the money into a custodial 529 plan account will cause it to be reported as a parent asset on the FAFSA.
-This will reduce the assessment rate from 20% of the asset value to at most 5.64% of the asset value, thereby reducing the expected family contribution and increasing aid eligibility for need-based financial aid.
+This will reduce the assessment rate from 20% of the asset value to, at most, 5.64% of the asset value, thereby reducing the student aid index and increasing aid eligibility for need-based financial aid.

 Even if student assets, such as a savings account, cannot be shifted into the parent’s name, the family should spend down the student assets to pay for college before using the parent assets.